Experimental demonstration of robustness under scaling errors for superadiabatic population transfer in a superconducting circuit: Conclusion

 \section{Conclusion}

 In the loop conﬁguration for a transmon device, we have implemented a superadiabatic protocol where two couplings produce the standard stimulated Raman adiabatic passage, while the third is a counterdiabatic ﬁeld that suppresses the nonadiabatic excitations.
 This technique enables fast operation and it is remarkably robust against errors in the shape of the pulses.
 The superadiabatic method enables a continuos interpolation between speed and insensitivity to errors, allowing one to select the optimal values under realistic experimental constraints.
-We also observe the existence of highly efficient transfer of population for large values of the counterdiabatic pulse area.
+We also observe the appearance of plateaus characterized by highly efficient transfer of population at large values of the counterdiabatic pulse area.